When you’re a parent, life’s not a stage. It’s a circus ring.

 - Separated couples fitting in paid work and childcare around access rotas and exhaustion.

-- Individuals on benefits searching for work while family helped with the kids.
+- Individuals on benefits searching for work while the family helped with the kids.

 - Women my age starting second families, having had their eldest while they were still teenagers, changing jobs numerous times along the way in order to ensure paid work and family work didn’t clash too much.